 Many agencies are in a febrile state right now.
 Holding onto existing clients – at all costs – has probably replaced trying to find net new clients.
 What is a net new client anyway and why can’t it just be a new client?

 Familiarity, if it doesn’t breed contempt, can certainly induce boredom.
 And that can be terminal for any relationship.

-Agency leaders, then, need to keep reminding staff of the benefits of doing an excellent job for their existing clients, day in day out, month in month out and yes, ideally, year in year out.
+Agency leaders, then, need to keep reminding staff of the benefits of doing an excellent job for their existing clients, day-in day-out, month-in month-out and yes, ideally, year-in and, you guessed it, year-out.